Skip to main content

 The important message is immunization against HPV leads to prevention, and regular screening promotes early detection, which leads to early treatment and, in most cases, easily treats the disease that will most likely never return.
 So, when you get that notice in the mail and you schedule your Pap, know that you're doing the best job of proactively taking care of your health.

-Graham King, M.D., is a physician in Family Medicine at Mankato, Minnesota.
+Graham King, M.D., is a Family Medicine physician in Mankato, Minnesota.

 Topics in this Post